awsdocs/amazon-cloudwatch-user-guide/doc_source/using-metric-math.md

 |  STDDEV |  TS TS\[\]  |  S TS  | The **STDDEV** of a single time series returns a scalar representing the standard deviation of all data points in the metric\.
 The **STDDEV** of an array of time series returns a single time series\.  |  m1/STDDEV\(m1\) STDDEV\(METRICS\(\)\)  |
 |  SUM |  TS TS\[\]  |  S TS  | The **SUM** of a single time series returns a scalar representing the sum of the values of all data points in the metric\.
 The **SUM** of an array of time series returns a single time series\.  |  SUM\(METRICS\(\)\)/SUM\(m1\) SUM\(\[m1,m2\]\) SUM\(METRICS\("errors"\)\)/SUM\(METRICS\("requests"\)\)\*100  |

-**\***Using only a function that returns a scalar number is not valid, as all final results of expressions must be a single time series\.
+**\***Using only a function that returns a scalar number is not valid, as all final results of expressions must be a single time series or an array of time series\.
 Instead, use these functions as part of a larger expression that returns a time series\.

 ## Using Metric Math with the GetMetricData API Operation<a name="using-metrics-expression-api"></a>